Still Working While Black

 The Untold Stories of Student Affairs Practitioners

 A volume in the series: Identity & Practice in Higher Education-Student Affairs.
-Editor(s): Pietro A. Sasso, Stephen F. Austin State University.
+Editor(s): Pietro A. Sasso, Delaware State University.
 Shelley Price-Williams, University of Northern Iowa.

 Just as the first edited volume of this book, Working While Black: The Untold Stories of Student Affairs Practitioners, examined student affairs professionals' narratives and how they navigate their professional experiences, this one has a similar aim.
 This new volume birthed from the overwhelmingly positive feedback and massive interest from other Black professionals needing to share and tell their stories.
 So, with that in mind, a goal of this book is to share more of the “untold stories of Black student affairs practitioners by Black student affairs practitioners.”
 (Tomlin, 2022, p.
 X).